How to create Finding Charts for Service Mode

 In addition to the general requirements for finding charts, the following recommendations should be fulfilled:

-- Starting with Period 81, at least one chart for each observation must be 2' x 2' in size, with additional charts showing more detail as appropriate.
+- At least one chart for each observation must be 2' x 2' in size, with additional charts showing more detail as appropriate.

 - All wavefront reference objects must be clearly marked and numbered according to the way they have been ordered in the preparation software.
 They should be marked R1, R2, R3, etc.